Clearing the Fallout from a Borderline Break-up

 felt rich and fulfilling before, you would not have been susceptible

-to putting that at risk, with a Borderline!
+to putting that at risk, with a lover so unstable!

 is the fact that most of them will not seek therapeutic help.
 Instead,

-they continue destroying the lives of their lovers/spouses, children
+they continue undermining the lives of their lovers/spouses, children

 and family members.
 If they're aware of this disorder,